-The Environmental Health team is formally notified by local doctors and local hospitals when people living in the district are found to be suffering from food poisoning.
+Our Environmental Health team is formally notified by local doctors and hospitals when local people are found to be suffering from food poisoning.

-When these notifications are received the circumstances surrounding the illness are looked into to try to identify, where possible, the cause of the illness and to give advice so that more people do not become ill.
+When notifications are received the circumstances surrounding the illness are looked at to try to identify the cause of the illness and give advice to prevent more people becoming ill.

-In some cases we may contact anyone infected to try and establish what caused the illness.
-We will also offer advice to prevent others from becoming infected.
-For instance, people who work in a food business and handle food must not work whilst they have symptoms of food poisoning and must also inform their manager.
+We may contact anyone infected to try and establish what caused the illness.
+We also offer advice to prevent others becoming infected.
+People who work in a food business and handle food must not work whilst they have symptoms of food poisoning and must also inform their manager.

 For further information, please submit an enquiry >>